Azure/AzureAD-BYOA-Provisioning-Samples/Microsoft Azure AD SCIM Guidelines.md

 ## Group Operations

-* Groups shall always be created with empty members list.
+* Groups shall always be created with an empty members list.
-* Groups should be query-able by the `displayName`.
+* Groups can be queried by the `displayName` attribute.
-* Update to the group PATCH should yield an *HTTP 204 No Content*.
-Returning a body with a list of all the members is not supported.
+* Update to the group PATCH request should yield an *HTTP 204 No Content* in the response.
+Returning a body with a list of all the members is not advisable.
 * It is not necessary to support returning all the members of the group.

 ### Create Group